-A sacroiliac joint injection is an injection in the joint attaching the lower portion of the spine (sacrum) to the pelvis (iliac bone).
+A sacroiliac joint (SI joint) injection is an injection in the joint attaching the lower portion of the spine (sacrum) to the pelvis (iliac bone).

 There are several possible complications; however, the risk is extremely rare.
 These include, but not limited to:

 You may find that your child's pain gets worse initially.
-Your child's physician may order a small amount of pain medication for the first 2 days until the injected medication begins to work.
-This occurs because placing a needle into an irritated muscle causes more irritation.
-Your child's pain should begin to decrease approximately 2 days after the injection.
-Approximately 3 days after the injection, an advanced practice registered nurse will call to see how your child is doing.
+Your child's physician may order a small amount of pain medication for the first few days until the injected medication begins to work.
+This occurs because placing a needle into an irritated joint causes more irritation.
+Your child's pain should begin to decrease approximately two days after the injection.
+Approximately three days after the injection, an advanced practice registered nurse will call to see how your child is doing.
 You can call us for any questions or concerns at 1-513-636-7768.

 Your child should not participate in any running, jumping or contact sports until advised by his/her doctor.

 Call your child's doctor if your child develops fever, or redness or swelling at the injection site.